-Introduction to Dynamic Function eXchange illustrates the premise behind Dynamic Function eXchange.
+The following figure illustrates the premise behind Dynamic Function eXchange.

 As shown, the function implemented in Reconfig Block A is modified by downloading one of several partial BIT files, A1.bit, A2.bit, A3.bit, or A4.bit.
 The logic in the FPGA design is divided into two different types, reconfigurable logic and static logic.
 The gray area of the FPGA block represents static logic and the block portion labeled Reconfig Block "A" represents reconfigurable logic.
 The static logic remains functioning and is unaffected by the loading of a partial BIT file.
 The reconfigurable logic is replaced by the contents of the partial BIT file.